Promises made, promises kept? Trump’s agenda remains a work in progress after 100 days

 Trump has tested the limits of what he can do by decree, but he’ll need Congress to achieve his promised tax cuts.

-He pledged to eliminate taxes on tips, overtime and Social Security payments and said he will make permanent the expiring tax cuts he enacted during his first term.
+He pledged to eliminate taxes on tips, overtime and Social Security payments, and he said he will make permanent the expiring tax cuts he enacted during his first term.

 He went after pillars of education

-Trump’s threats to choke off billions in tax dollars to institutions of higher learning flow from multiple promises in the campaign — to combat antisemitism on campuses, to take on diversity, equity and inclusion programs and to rid campuses of foreign students he considers hostile to American values.
+Trump’s threats to choke off billions in tax dollars to many universities flow from multiple promises in the campaign — to combat antisemitism on campuses, to take on diversity, equity and inclusion programs and to rid campuses of foreign students he considers hostile to American values.

 After several other prominent schools signaled their willingness to comply with Trump’s demands, Harvard stood firm against the pressure.